Cloud Game Development Solutions for Your Team

 Potential Challenges with Cloud Game Development

-What should you consider before deploying in the cloud?
+What should you consider before deploying in a cloud platform?

-For many teams, upfront cloud costs can be a major obstacle.
+For many enterprise cloud teams, upfront costs of cloud services can be a major obstacle.
 But when it comes to your cloud deployment, it is important to consider long-term hardware costs.
-What happens when a server goes down?
+What happens when game servers goes down?
 What admin resources do you spend monitoring, upgrading, and installing new equipment?

 Also, where will you house your physical hardware?
 What would you be paying in rent?
 And who would have to go reboot the server if it went down?